ilanschnell/bitarray/doc/reference.rst

    Bitarray of base ``n`` ASCII representation.
    Allowed values for ``n`` are 2, 4, 8, 16, 32 and 64.
    For ``n=32`` the RFC 4648 Base32 alphabet is used, and for ``n=64`` the
    standard base 64 alphabet is used.
+Whitespace is ignored.

    See also: `Bitarray representations <https://github.com/ilanschnell/bitarray/blob/master/doc/represent.rst>`__

    New in version 1.9

+   New in version 3.3: ignore whitespace

 ``canonical_decode(bitarray, count, symbol, /)`` -> iterator